THAILAND – Phuket and Bangkok

 ON Bangpho Story.
 An incredibly well-designed new hostel, it was 5 km to anywhere I wanted to see but had a metro just outside the door of the hostel.
 350 B/night.

 Day 4 Sun Feb 25.
-I had my usual walk about day seeing the NM sites in Bangkok.
+I had my usual walkabout day seeing the NM sites in Bangkok.
 There are relatively big distances between all these and seeing Bangkok involves a lot of walking.

 National Museum of Royal Barges.
 Going here involves walking through an interesting neighbourhood of tiny lanes and canals.
 The museum has at least 6 large barges up to 60 m long with up to 100 rowers.
-All the prows had fantastic animal heads and the boats a lot of gilt and cut glass.
+All the prows had fantastic animal heads and the boats had a lot of gilt and cut glass.
 200 B

 National Museum.
 In at least 10 halls, there is a wide range of archaeology, Buddhist art, a temple, and much more.
 Very well done.
 200 B